 More than an intensive summer study program in media law and policy, the Annenberg-Oxford Summer Institute is a way for students in different disciplines to be exposed to a group of their peers hailing from a variety of backgrounds bringing with them an array of life experiences.

 How to Apply

 The 2018 Annenberg-Oxford Media Policy Summer Institute will be held at the University of Oxford from Monday, July 30 – Friday, August 10, 2018.
 Applications are welcomed from students and practitioners working in communications, media, law, policy, regulation, and technology.
 Click here for a link to the program application.
-The final application due date is April 16 at 5:00 PM (GMT-5).
-However, please note that applications will be reviewed on a rolling basis before the deadline, so we do recommend that you get it in as soon as you can.
+The final application due date has been extended to April 23 at 5:00 PM (GMT-5).
 For a list of frequently asked questions about the institute and the application, please see below.
-For more information or questions, please contact Laura at firstname.lastname@example.org.
+For more information or questions, please contact Laura at email@example.com.

 Information & Programs from Past Institutes: